Machine Learning for Programming (Seminar)

 This seminar is about recent research on improving software and increasing developer productivity by using machine learning, including deep learning.
 We will discuss research papers that present novel techniques for improving software reliability and security, such as program analyses to detect bugs, to complete partial code, or to de-obfuscate code, based on machine learning models of code.

 After the initial kick-off meeting, each student is assigned a research paper.
-Each student presents her/his paper during one of the weekly meetings.
+Each student presents her/his paper in a talk during the weekly meetings.
+Talks are given twice, where the purpose of the first talk is to get constructive feedback for improving the second talk and the student's general presentation skills.
 Moreover, each student prepares a term paper that summarizes the original research paper.

 The following research papers are available for discussion.
 Use Google Scholar to find a copy of a paper.
 After the kick-off meeting, each student gets assigned one paper for presentation.